Yiling-J/tablepilot/README.md

 Ensure that Go is installed on your system.
 Then run `go install github.com/Yiling-J/tablepilot@latest`.
 Only CLI/API are supported.

 #### Install from Source
 Ensure that Go is installed on your system.
 Then, clone the repository and run `make install`.
 After installation, the `tablepilot` command should be available for use.
 This includes CLI, API, and WebUI.
 However, to use the WebUI, you need to build the frontend first.
-Ensure you have `pnpm` and `node` installed, then run `make build-ui`, Once built, you can start the server using `serve` command.
+Ensure you have `pnpm`, `tsc` and `node` installed, then run `make build-ui`, Once built, you can start the server using `serve` command.

 ## How to Use